EB1C Requirements: How to Qualify (Step-by-Step)

 Managerial Capacity

-There are 2 types of managers: 1) Personnel Managers; and 2) Function Managers
+There are 2 types of managers: 1) Personnel Managers; and 2) Function Managers.
+First-line supervisors are not considered managers unless they supervise professional employees.

 Personnel Manager Duties